Marisa Abela and Lennie James win Baftas as Post Office drama picks up two awards

 The Traitors season two also failed to win memorable moment or reality programme, as the hit psychological game series was beaten by fellow BBC show Strictly Come Dancing, and Channel 4’s recreation of a court case, The Jury: Murder Trial.

-Professional dancer Dianne Buswell picked up the gong, which recognised a “blackout” dance with her celebrity partner and fellow Strictly winner blind comedian Chris McCausland.
+Professional dancer Dianne Buswell picked up the memorable moment gong, which recognised a “blackout” dance with her celebrity partner and fellow Strictly winner, blind comedian Chris McCausland.

+Elsewhere, the BBC coverage of Glastonbury won the Bafta Live Event Coverage award for the first time, and the sport award went to the corporation for its airing of the Paris 2024 Olympics.

+The best single documentary Bafta went to the BBC’s Ukraine: Enemy In The Woods, which follows Ukrainian soldiers fighting against Russia, while the current affairs award went to State Of Rage, about Palestinian and Israeli families in the West Bank, from Channel 4.